Positive Reinforcement Training

 – Training in different settings will help your puppy focus even when there are distractions.

-What is Positive Reinforcement Training and why is it important?
+What is Positive Reinforcement Training and how does it work?